 While eggs are good for cats, they are no substitute for a balanced diet.
 A single boiled egg does not replace meat, or high-quality cat food.
 Eggs are just complimentary food.

 How Often Should Cats Eat Eggs?

 Eggs are an occasional treat for your cat.
-A typical domestic feline only needs around 200 calories each day, maximum.
+A typical domestic feline just needs around 200 calories each day, maximum.
 A single boiled egg will account for around 90 of these.
 As eggs alone do not provide a balanced diet, that doesn’t leave much room for anything else.

 The best way to get eggs into your cat’s diet is to offer a slice at a time.
 This will give you an idea of whether your pet likes them, for a start.
 Your cat will also then gain nutrients, without any real risk.

 If our cat seems to develop a taste for eggs, offer small quantities once or twice a week.
 Here’s a way to look at things.
 Pound-for-pound, a single egg for a cat is equivalent to fifteen eggs to a human.
 This should give you an idea of just how dangerous overfeeding eggs to a feline can be.

 What are the Risks of Overfeeding Eggs to Cats?

 There are two primary risks of providing too many eggs to cats:

 - Obesity.
 Eggs are comparatively high in calories for a cat’s tiny body.
 If your pet eats too many, they’ll quickly gain weight.
 Obesity comes with a long list of health risks for felines.

 - Excess protein.
 While cats need taurine to flourish, they can struggle to process it in large amounts.
 This can lead to kidney problems, and urinary tract infections.